rishabhkrmahato/a-noob-geek-pc-stuff/README.md

 <!-- To get started, follow these simple steps: -->

-To get started with my tools, you have two easy options:
+To get started with my tools, you have few easy options:

 #### **--Option 1: Quick One-Liner !
 RECOMMENDED !**
 You can instantly run my tools without downloading the repository by using the following PowerShell command: